Nuclear Energy Agency

 The Nuclear Energy Agency (NEA) is an intergovernmental agency that is organized under the Organisation for Economic Co-operation and Development (OECD).
 Originally formed on 1 February 1958 with the name European Nuclear Energy Agency (ENEA)—the United States participated as an Associate Member—the name was changed on 20 April 1972 to its current name after Japan became a member.

 The mission of the NEA is to "assist its member countries in maintaining and further developing, through international co-operation, the scientific, technological and legal bases required for the safe, environmentally friendly and economical use of nuclear energy for peaceful purposes."

+History

+The creation of the European Nuclear Energy Agency (ENEA) was agreed by the OEEC Council of Ministers on December 20, 1957.

 Members

-NEA currently consists of 34 countries from Europe, North America and the Asia-Pacific region.
+NEA currently consists of 33 countries from Europe, North America and the Asia-Pacific region.
 In 2021, Bulgaria accessioned to NEA as its most recent member.
 In 2022, following Russia's invasion of Ukraine, Russia's membership was suspended.